Sales prices and price calculation

 -

-Only one price calculation per variation
+One price calculation per variation

 Only one price calculation can be linked to a variation.
 Imagine you’ve already linked a price calculation to a variation.
 Then you link a second price calculation to the same variation.
 In this case, the second price calculation would overwrite the first one.
 Both price calculations can not simultaneously be linked to the variation.
 Nonetheless, it’s still possible to calculate prices differently, e.g. in the plentyShop and on Amazon.
 This is done by adding multiple calculation building blocks to your price calculation. |